NatTuck/ntuck-neu/content/2020-09/cs5335/_index.md

  * You provide clear attribution for any external code.
  * You note that your code was written for this class, including which assignment the code was written for.

+If your code is potentially useful to others, it would be nice for you to post it as a git repository and explicitly license it under an open source license.

 **Penalty for Plagarism or Providing Solution Code**